mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ```

 !!! note "Info"
-    Please note that if the limit constraints are set to `minDiffAngle = -2π` and `maxDiffAngle = 2π` for the corresponding branch, JuliGrid will omit the corresponding inequality constraint.
+    If `minDiffAngle = -2π` and `maxDiffAngle = 2π`, or both are set to `zero` for a given branch, JuliaGrid will skip adding the corresponding inequality constraint.

 Additionally, by employing the [`updateBranch!`](@ref updateBranch!) function, we have the ability to modify these constraints as follows:
 ```@example dcopf